Skip to main content

 💡

 The client secret of the Exchange App Registration has expired.
-Microsoft Entra ID returns AADSTS7000222 (or invalid_client) and the connector translates that into a typed failure carrying the offending Client ID.
+Microsoft Entra ID returns AADSTS7000222 and the connector records a rejected credential carrying the offending Client ID.

 🛠️